-Paper Organization: We start by introducing the preliminary definitions in Section 2.
-Then, Section 3 provides the expected maximum matching size of random bipartite graphs with left-side vertex degree 2, where a variation of the problem in which each left-side vertex degree is at most 2 is considered in Section 4.
-Next, in Section 5, we solve the more appealing problem in which the right-side vertices are partitioned into two subsets, and each left-side vertex has exactly one edge to each of these subsets.
-Section 6 provides an upper bound on the expected maximum matching size when the constant left-side vertex degree is at least three.
-Last, in Section 7 we verify and evaluate our results, including by real-life trace-based experiments.
-Note that due to space limits, we present the less interesting proofs in the appendices of this paper, which are published as "Supplemental Material".
+Paper Organization: We start by introducing the preliminary definitions in Section II.
+Then, Section III provides the expected maximum matching size of random bipartite graphs with left-side vertex degree 2, where a variation of the problem in which each left-side vertex degree is at most 2 is considered in Section IV.
+Next, in Section V, we solve the more appealing problem in which the right-side vertices are partitioned into two subsets, and each left-side vertex has exactly one edge to each of these subsets.
+Section VI provides an upper bound on the expected maximum matching size when the constant left-side vertex degree is at least three.
+Last, in Section VII we verify and evaluate our results, including by real-life trace-based experiments.
+For the sake of readability, most of the proofs are presented in Appendix A.

-2 BIPARTITE GRAPH MODEL
+II.
+BIPARTITE GRAPH MODEL